-Certain Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by the Trust for the annual reporting period ended 30 June 2010.
-The Directors have assessed the impact of this new standard (to the extent relevant to the Trust) as follows:
+Certain Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by the Trust for the annual reporting period ended 30 June 2011.
+The Directors have assessed the impact of these new standards (to the extent relevant to the Trust) as follows:

-- AASB 9 Financial Instruments: Classifications and Measurements.
-This Standard simplifies the classifications of financial assets into those to be carried at amortised cost and those to be carried at fair value.
-The standard is applicable to the Trust from 1 January 2013.
+- AASB 9 Financial Instruments: Classifications and Measurements: This Standard simplifies the classifications of financial assets into those to be carried at amortised cost and those to be carried at fair value.
+The standard is applicable to the Trust from 1 July 2013.
+The Trust does not expect this standard to have a significant impact.